NathanKolbow/InPhyNet.jl/docs/src/guide/estgts.md

 mergednet = netnj("my-est-gts.treefile", "quartets.dat")
 ```

 Alternatively, if you want to make manual adjustments to the default pipeline, you can break the pipeline down as below.
+In this example, the starting tree for SNaQ is estimated using neighbor joining, but you may instead choose to estimate an initial species tree with something like [IQTree](http://www.iqtree.org/), [RAxML-NG](https://github.com/amkozlov/raxml-ng), [BEAST](https://beast.community/), or whatever software you prefer.

 ```julia
 estgts = readMultiTopology("my-est-gts.treefile")